Although we have left the following information on our website, there are different attendance protocols in place currently.

 We will only authorise absence due to ‘exceptional’ circumstances (more information can be found on the ‘Leave for Exceptional Circumstances page).

 Punctuality is an important part of self-discipline and is essential to good time management.
-Students should arrive at school promptly at 8.45am in order to be in their tutor group by 8.50am (first lesson on Thursday).
+Students should arrive at school promptly at 8.47am.

-If students arrive after 8.50am, then they must sign in late with the school office.
-Students will be marked late in the register and will need a note or medical appointment card explaining the reason for the late arrival.
+- If students arrive after 8.50am, then they must sign in late with their head of year, who will be located at the entrance to the year area.
+They will note reason for lateness and monitor this.

 STUDENT INCLUSION AND THE LOCAL AUTHORITY